No…the name wasn’t my doing…rather it’s something I came across while browsing today. There’s now apparently a “Kosher Tea Party”

 With the potential to spark a riot on the UWS and heavily Jewish enclaves:

 A tax on sliced bagels

 This is one of the ways the state wants to plug it’s budget hole….

 The Complexity of ObamaCare [Note: this is from a Republican Congressman's site]

 That chart looks just about as confusing as the processing for submitting a Medicare Provider Enrollment Application!
 Or better yet, getting to speak to a human at the local Medicare Contractor.

-Sure, it may save the insurance companies money to limit the physicians that a patient can see, but what about the doctors?
+may save the insurance companies money to limit the physicians that a patient can see, but what about the doctors?
 Fewer patients coming thru the doors means less revenue…

 No, I didn’t read the Rolling Stone article, nor do I really plan to.